Home Improvements That Add Value

 In addition, renovating with more durable, easy to maintain items may decrease maintenance and replacement costs in the long term.

-How much you should renovate your property will depend, in part, on the tenants you expect attract and the market in your neighborhood.
+How much you should renovate your property will depend, in part, on the tenants you expect to attract and the market in your neighborhood.
 A professional property management company can advise you on what changes will help improve your rental property’s value and provide a good return on investment.

 But in general, we have found these four types of improvements are likely to increase the value and appeal of rental properties.